 The ceiling of the Sistine Chapel is globally renowned as one of the most extraordinary pieces of art in history and can be seen on our Vatican Tours.
 But who are we to forget its sister piece and one of Michelangelo’s final works, The Last Judgement?
-Today’s post places its focus on The Last Judgement, going into detail on what its about, why it’s so well-known, and the factors that aren’t so commonly known about the painting.
+Today’s post places its focus on The Last Judgement, going into detail on what it's about, why it’s so well-known, and a few tidbits that aren’t so commonly known about the painting.

 The Last Judgement – An Introduction

 The Last Judgement is a painting by Michelangelo that covers the wall behind the altar in the Sistine Chapel.
 It was painted between 1536 and 1541, taking over four years to complete.
 Michelangelo began painting it 25 years after he had completed the ceiling of the Sistine Chapel, and was almost 67 once it was finished.
 One can see a major difference in the artist’s artistic vision between both paintings.
 It’s classified as a fresco (his second largest, the first being the ceiling of the Sistine Chapel), which is a painting completed rapidly on wet plaster, so that the colors become embedded within the plaster as it dries.
 The Last Judgement depicts the second coming of Christ, as well as God’s final and eternal judgement of all humanity.
 There are over 300 figures painted throughout, an impressive number considering that almost all of them display a different pose.
-This piece was initially inspired by Dan Brown’s Divine Comedy, and goes on to receive a mention in Dan Brown's Inferno.
+This piece was initially inspired by Dante’s Divine Comedy, and goes on to receive a mention in Dan Brown's Inferno.

 Scandal & Controversy